daultonb/COSC360Project/milestone-docs/m1_proposal_feb15.md

   - Can edit account information and profile picture
   - Password recovery and security
   - View other users Roles/Games/Tags
+  - Add games to their profile
+  - Show game stats on their profile

 Administrators will be able to:
 - Filter accounts to find specific users on an admin dashboard